Country Dance and Song Society

 The Country Dance and Song Society (abbreviated CDSS) is a nonprofit organization that seeks to promote participatory dance, music, and song with English and North American roots.

 History

 CDSS began in 1915 as a series of American chapters of the English Dance and Folk Society established by Cecil Sharp.

-The organization consolidated in 1940 and grew steadily through the present.
-Today, it supports over 300 local affiliate groups.
+Several US branches united under the English Folk Dance and Song Society of America in 1933, and May Gadd was appointed as its first national director.
+The organization consolidated in 1940.
+In 1949, its name was changed to Country Dance Society; “and Song” was added in 1967.

+CDSS moved its office from New York City to western Massachusetts in 1987 and started a mail-order store for books, recordings, and supplies around the same time.
+Its website was launched in 2009.
+Today, CDSS supports more than 260 local affiliate groups.